Principal Investigator - Janneke Hille Ris Lambers

 Graduate Student - Leander D.L.
 Anderegg

 I am broadly interested in the ecological impacts of climate change, with a current focus on tree species range shifts.
 Given the rapidity of current and projected environmental changes, we have neither the time nor the resources to study every species that may require conservation action over the coming century.
-I seek to understand biogeographic patterns in the nature of range constraints so that we can predict what trees are likely to experience range shifts where, even in the absence of detailed demographic data.
-Where are tree ranges more likely to be biotically constrained vs. abiotically constrained?
+I seek to understand biogeographic patterns by understanding the nature of range constraints so that we can predict which tree species are likely to experience range shifts and where range shifts will occur, even in the absence of detailed demographic data.
+For example, where are tree ranges more likely to be biotically constrained vs. abiotically constrained?
 How do ecotypic variation and phenotypic plasticity influence range boundaries?
 How do range constraints scale from elevational ranges to latitudinal ranges?
-Building on my background in plant ecophysiology and ecohydrology, I strive to combine physiological, community ecological, and biogeographic techniques to answer these questions.
+I address these questions by combining physiological, ecological, and biogeographic data.

 As a native of Colorado, I grew up camping, hunting and fishing in the mountains of the Southwest where I witnessed first hand the ecological impacts of anthropogenic climate change.
 I began my research career as an undergraduate at Stanford University, studying the causes and consequences of recent drought-induced trembling aspen tree mortality in the Colorado Rockies.
 The results of this research (aspen forests are becoming increasingly physiologically vulnerable to drought and high temperatures, making future die-offs likely) launched me into a broader exploration of how climate change will affect the major forests of the western US.
 I joined the lab in 2012.

 Graduate Student - Elli Jenkins Theobald